 Other than learning martial arts for self-defence, below are some basic moves that you can start to learn and practice.

 1. Self-Defence 101 Shown In The Movie, Miss Congeniality

 - When there is a frontal assault, use the heel of the palm to punch his nose and thrust it upwards in full force.
 A nose break can instantly tear up the eyes, which gives you enough time to run.

 - When the assault is from behind, you SING – Solar Plexus, In-Step, Nose, and Groin.
 Hitting in the solar plexus (chest area) can leave the attacker breathless.
-In case the attacker has grabbed you in a bear hug, then do the in-step before solar plexus.
+In case the attacker has grabbed you in a bear hug, then do the in-step before the solar plexus.
 Ladies, if you are wearing stilettos, it’s a great opportunity to inflict intense pain on the attacker’s foot and shin; simply scrape your heels down his shin.
 When you punch the nose next, ensure your fist form is correct.
-Thumb should be outside the fist, not inside.
+The thumb should be outside the fist, not inside.
 And lastly, knee, punch or kick the groin of the attacker.
 It is one of the most sensitive and painful spots for a man.
 It will instantly immobilise him, which should give you sufficient time to run away.